sdavibl/sdavibl/README.md

 </a>
 </p>

-<h3 align="center">I'm an Economics undergraduate with experience in Python, R and VBA, as well as data analysis, storytelling, machine learning and artificial intelligence.
+<h3 align="center">I'm an Economics undergraduate with experience in Python, R and VBA, as well as data analysis, storytelling, machine learning, artificial intelligence, LLM, Embeddings and RAG.
 I'm passionate about programming, data science, artificial intelligence and economics (and soccer).</h3>

 - 🌱 I’m currently learning **Java and C**